 Adding fresh mint to lime soda is a personal preference – I love fresh mint in my lime soda.

 So, feel free to continue enjoying your lime soda with fresh mint!
-It’s a delightful combination can elevate the taste and give your beverage a pleasant, minty aroma.
+It’s a delightful combination that can elevate the taste and give your beverage a pleasant, minty aroma.

 Sugar Water Cooking Trick